rylandbell/json-explorer/README.md

 # JSON Columns

-Navigate JSON-encoded data in a simple column-based interface, either to gain a general sense of the data structure or to find the path need to reference a specific value.
+Navigate JSON-encoded data in a simple column-based interface, either to gain a general sense of the data structure or to find the path needed to reference a specific value.

 <img src="./media/demo.gif" width=100%>